Sandrac98/studimo/README.md

 1. As a student, I want to be able to set a timer for 25-minute study sessions and 5-minute breaks, so I can stay focused and refreshed during my study sessions.

-2. As a freelance worker, I want to be able to track my work progress and stay on schedule with the help of the Pomodoro Technique, so I can meet my deadlines and increase my productivity.

-3. As a project manager, I want to be able to assign tasks to team members and monitor their progress using the Pomodoro Technique, so I can effectively manage our project and meet our goals.

-4. As a language learner, I want to be able to use the Pomodoro Technique to efficiently practice my language skills, so I can make faster progress and achieve my learning goals.
+2. As a language learner, I want to be able to use the Pomodoro Technique to efficiently practice my language skills, so I can make faster progress and achieve my learning goals.

-5. As a busy professional, I want to be able to easily use the Pomodoro Technique to break down my work into manageable chunks, so I can stay focused and reduce stress throughout the workday.
+3. As a busy professional, I want to be able to easily use the Pomodoro Technique to break down my work into manageable chunks, so I can stay focused and reduce stress throughout the workday.

 # Features
 ## Existing Features
+ The website's navigation bar is designed to be responsive, appearing on every page and remaining fixed in place.
+Its layout and appearance adjust according to different screen sizes and devices, with a hamburger menu replacing it on smaller screens.
+The navigation bar's purpose is to make navigation between different parts of the website easier, eliminating the need for users to rely on the back button.

-- Timer: The main component of a STUDIMO is the timer, which allows users to set a 25-minute work session, followed by a 5-minute break.
+- Timer: The fundamental feature of a STUDIMO is its timer, which is initially set to a 25-minute work interval followed by a 5-minute break - the recommended time for implementing the Pomodoro technique.
+However, the timer is entirely customizable to accommodate the user's preferred session duration.
+Additionally, users can rename the timer to keep track of the time they've allocated to a particular task.

-- Reset button:  Allows users to restart or reset the timer.
-This feature can be useful when the user wants to repeat the Pomodoro cycle, for example, if they need to take a longer break or if they want to repeat the cycle with a different task.
+- Pause/Stop Button: Incorporating a pause and stop button in a Pomodoro timer offers various advantages such as flexibility, efficiency, and control.
+With the ability to pause or stop the timer, users have complete control over their Pomodoro sessions, which gives them the assurance that they won't need to restart the timer and lose their progress.
+This control enhances the user's overall sense of peace of mind and empowers them to manage their time more effectively.

+- To-do List: Studimo also incorporates a to-do list feature that enables users to monitor the tasks they need to accomplish.

 ## Features Left to Implement

-- I would like to implement the capability to create an account for convenient tracking of all sessions conducted.
+- I would like to implement the option to create an account for convenient tracking of all sessions conducted.
 - I would like to incorporate the option to integrate with the calendar app for effective monitoring of future events.

 ## Colour Pallet